MarcusCemes/advent-of-code-2021/README.md

 $ mix solve
 ```

 When running for the first time, the project will be compiled automatically.

-Each problem is run as a new task, which should in theory be able to run in parallel across your CPU cores.
+Each problem is run as a new task which will distribute the workload across your available CPU cores.

 ## Tests

 Solutions are designed with a variant of the TDD (_test-driven development_) style.
-A test is made for every (day,part) solution, with the sample problem data and solution provided in the breakdown of of the day's problem.
+In each day's breakdown of the problem, there is a provided example with the correct solution.
+These have been implemented as tests for each solution.

-Once the solution ensures a passing test for the sample data, in 99% of cases the solution to the personalised dataset will also be correct (this has only failed me once!).
+Once the solution has a passing test for the sample data, in 99% of cases the solution to the personalised dataset will also be correct (this has only failed me once!).

 You can run all tests with: